 Bastogne is a city very much on the remembrance tourism circuit, and is well set-up for remembrance tourists.

-The excellent Bastogne War Museum, opened in 2014, anchors visitors to the city, which provides a great base for visiting nearby sites.
+The excellent Bastogne War Museum, opened in 2014, anchors visitors to the city, which provides a great base for visiting nearby sites, or if you have a car, it can also be an easy day trip from Brussels.
 Ettelbruck, a small town in northern Luxembourg known for the General Patton Museum, is a 45-minute drive away.
 Within another 30 minutes of that, you’ll find Diekirch, home to Luxembourg’s National Military Museum, and Clerveaux, a site of fierce fighting during the Battle of the Bulge.
 In the other direction, the Luxembourg American Cemetery in Hamm, just outside Luxembourg City, is where Patton was laid to rest among his men after a car crash took his life in December ‘45.

 If you’re interested in arranging a jeep tour, you can get in touch with Ardennes White Star directly on their website.
 Most of the content is in French, so we’d advise using Google’s Chrome browser, which will auto-translate the content, if you don’t speak French.